weiserlab/ambuj/index.md

 ## Research Interest

-In the past decade, I have primarily focused on **wireless**, **networking**, and **embedded systems** and their intersection with other domains.
-My research work often involves combining aspects of electronics, communications and computer science.
+Over the past decade, I have focused on **wireless**, **networking**, and **embedded systems** and their intersection with other domains.
+My research involves combining aspects of electronics, communications and computer science.

 ## Recent News